colindean/talks/document_workflow/document_workflow.md

 # Dramatis Personae

-A team of seven colocateed data scientists and engineers
+A team of seven colocated data scientists and engineers

 ::: notes